-\section{Transfer Learning Between Elections}
+While the listed contributions are directly motivated from the statistical challenges in generalizing \citet{aggarwal20232}'s experiment on political advertising, our work is applicable in other contexts, notably in generalizing the results of a randomized trial to a target population with (1) mis-matching covariates and (2) unmeasurable differences between the source and the target populations.
+Some examples include generalizing treatment effects from trial-eligible patients in a randomized, double-blind, placebo control clinical study to all eligible patients (e.g., \citet{goldstein2019outcome,lyden2023transportability,anderson2020generalizability,heirali2025eligibility}), and inferring the impact of a multi-site developmental program on a new site based on data from existing sites \citep{nie2021covariate,huang2024sensitivity}.
+More broadly, our analysis pipeline centered on sensitivity analysis is useful to practitioners who want a simple, theoretically valid approach for generalization or transportation tasks without assuming transportability.

+\section{Transfer learning between elections}

-\subsection{Setup: Observed Data}
+\subsection{Setup: Observed data}

-Suppose we collect $\ns$ i.i.d. samples from a source population and for each study unit $i \in \Is = \{1,\ldots,\ns\}$, we observe the following data:
+Suppose we collect $\ns$ independent and identically distributed (i.i.d.) samples from a source population.
+For each study unit $i \in \Is = \{1,\ldots,\ns\}$ in the source data, we observe the following:

-The variable $\X_i \in \calX$ is the pre-treatment covariate (e.g., voter demographics), $A_i$ is the binary treatment indicator (e.g., assigned to ad campaign against Trump or not), $Y_i$ is the binary outcome (e.g., voted or not), and $S_i$ indicates whether the study unit is from the source sample (i.e., $S_i=1$) or not (i.e., $S_i=0$).
-In our data analysis, the source data is from \citet{aggarwal20232} where there were $\ns= 1,999,282$ registered voters from the five states: PA, WI, MI, NC, and AZ.
-We also collect $\nt$ i.i.d. samples from the target population and for each study unit $i \in \It = \{\ns+1,\ldots,\ns+\nt=n\}$, we observe the following data\footnote{For notational convenience, we overload the notation $\O_i$ to represent the observed data from unit $i$.
+The variable $\X_i \in \calX$ is the pre-treatment covariate (e.g., voter demographics), $A_i$ is the binary treatment indicator (e.g., assigned to ad campaign against Trump or not in the experiment), $Y_i$ is the binary outcome (e.g., voted or not), and $S_i$ indicates whether unit $i$ is from the source sample (i.e., $S_i=1$) or not (i.e., $S_i=0$).
+In our data analysis, the source data is from \citet{aggarwal20232}.

+Independently from the source data, we also collect $\nt$ i.i.d.\ samples from the target population.
+For each study unit $i \in \It = \{\ns+1,\ldots,\ns+\nt=n\}$ from the target data, we observe the following\footnote{For notational convenience, we overload the notation $\O_i$ to represent the observed data from unit $i$.
 If the data is from the source, $\O_i = (\X_i$, $A_i$, $Y_i, S_i=1)$ and if the data is from the target, $\O_i = (\V_i, S_i=0)$.}:

 The variable $\V_i \in \calV \subseteq \calX$ is a subset of the covariates in $\cal{X}$.
-In our data analysis, the target data is registered voters from PA's voter registration database and $\V_i$ is voter $i$'s demographic information in the database (e.g., age group, gender, party affiliation, voting history).
-Because $\V_i$ is present in both the source and the target data, we refer to it as a shared covariate.
+In our data analysis, the target data consists of registered voters from Georgia's voter registration database and $\V_i$ is voter $i$'s demographic information from the database (e.g., age group, gender, race).
+Because $\V_i$ is present in both the source and target data, we refer to it as the shared covariate.
 Figure \ref{fig:data} summarizes our data setup.